Dash-Industry-Forum/dash.js/pages/quickstart/installation.md

     - Debug
       Build: [http://cdn.dashjs.org/vx.x.x/modern/esm/dash.all.debug.js](http://cdn.dashjs.org/v5.0.0/modern/esm/dash.all.debug.js)

+Multiple examples how to use dash.js in your Typescript or Webpack based JavaScript project can be found in `samples/modules`.

 ## NPM package

 We publish dash.js to [npm](https://www.npmjs.com/package/dashjs).
 Examples of how to use dash.js in different module